Lukmanovr/hugo-demo/content/CV.eng.md

 #### EDUCATION

-- September 2017 – August 2021, [**PhD in Physics**](https://www.philnat.unibe.ch/studium/studienprogramme/doktoratsprogramm_physik/index_ger.html), University of Bern, Switzerland.
+- September 2017 – August 2021, [**PhD in Physics**](https://www.philnat.unibe.ch/studium/studienprogramme/doktoratsprogramm_physik/index_ger.html) - Physics Institute, University of Bern, Switzerland.

   **Thesis – “Characterization of bio-organic and inorganic chemistries using Laser-based Mass Spectrometry”**.
   Investigation of the chemical composition of Precambrian samples using Laser Ionization Mass Spectrometer.
 Development of graph-based spectral classification tools/models for unsupervised characterization of large, non-linear and high-dimensional chemical data measured with space-type and high-resolution laboratory-based fs-LIMS.